victronenergy/dbus-mqtt/README.md

 	Topic: R/e0ff50a097c0/system/0/Serial
 	Payload: empty

+An easy way to send a periodic keep-alive message without having to do it manually is to run this command in a separate session and/or terminal window:

+    while :; do mosquitto_pub  -m '' -t 'R/e0ff50a097c0/system/0/Serial'; sleep 5; done

 On a keep-alive timeout (at the end of the 60 second interval), all retained values will be removed from the broker (by publishing an empty payload), so subscriptions will yield no result when the keep-alive is not active.